-Article 56 The final examination results and the date of the final examination
+Article 57 The final examination results and the date of the final examination a.
+The Examining Board determines the final examination results after all interim examinations of the individual examination programme have been passed.

-- a.
-The Examining Board determines the final examination results after all interim examinations of the individual examination programme have been passed. - b.
-Contrary to the provisions in Article 52 sub c, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
+- b.
+Contrary to the provisions in Article 53 sub c, the Examining Board can decide that it is not necessary to pass all interim examinations in order to pass the final examination.
 The applicable regulations on this matter can be found in the Rules and Regulations. - c.
-The final examination date is the date on which the positive result of the last interim examination of the individual examination programme is entered into the student information system, or, when later: the date of approval of the (altered) individual examination programme. - d.
+The final examination date is the date that is mentioned in the student information system with the last obtained pass grade, or, when later: the date of approval of the (altered) individual examination programme. - d.
 Until the day before the last interim examination of the individual examination programme is taken or the thesis result is announced, students can apply to the Examining Board for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
 The relevant procedure is outlined in the Rules and Regulations. - e.
 After the final examination date, students can remain enrolled and take courses.
 They will receive a certificate for such courses that are passed.

-Article 57 The diploma and the diploma supplement
+Article 58 The diploma and the diploma supplement

 - a.
-The Examining Board issues students with a diploma and a diploma supplement, as proof of successful completion of the final examination. - The Bachelor's diploma states at least the following: the programme, the degree, the final examination date and, if applicable, the specialisation and the cum laude designation. - c.
+The Examining Board issues students with a diploma and a diploma supplement, as proof of successful completion of the final examination. - b.
+The Bachelor's diploma states at least the following: the programme, the degree, the final examination date and, if applicable, the specialisation and the cum laude designation. - c.
 The Master's diploma states at least the following: the programme, the degree, the final examination date and, if applicable: the specialisation, and the cum laude designation. - d.
 The diploma supplement contains at least the name of the institute and the name, the content and the study load of the programme and, if applicable, the minor and the teaching credential.
 The supplement is drawn up in English and is in accordance with the standard European format.

-Article 58 Cum laude
+Article 59 Cum laude